browserengineering/book/book/scripts.md

 });
 ```

-In `innerHTML`, we'll need to parse the HTML string.
-That turns out to
+In `innerHTML_set`, we'll need to parse the HTML string.
+That turns
-be trickier than you'd think, because our browser's HTML parser is
+out to be trickier than you'd think, because our browser's HTML parser
-intended to parse whole HTML documents, not these document fragments.
+is intended to parse whole HTML documents, not these document
-As an expedient but incorrect hack,[^hack] I'll just wrap the HTML in
+fragments.
+As an expedient, close-enough hack,[^hack] I'll just wrap
-an `html` and `body` element:
+the HTML in an `html` and `body` element:

 [^hack]: Real browsers follow the standardized parsing algorithm for
     HTML fragments defined by [HTML 5][html5-fragment].